decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-08-16-byzantine-agreement-needs-quadratic-messages.markdown

 ## Broadcast vs Agreement

 The lower bound is presented for Broadcast (not Agreement).
-In terms of feasibility, [both problems are equivalent](https://decentralizedthoughts.github.io/2020-09-14-broadcast-from-agreement-and-agreement-from-broadcast/) and each of them can be reduced from the other.
+In terms of feasibility, the two problems are [equivalent](https://decentralizedthoughts.github.io/2020-06-02-broadcast-vs-agreement/).
 In particular, if Agreement can be solved with communication complexity $\leq Y$ then broadcast can be solved in communication complexity $\leq Y+n$; the leader can send the value to all parties, and then they can run the Agreement protocol.
 Thus, if $(f/2)^2$ messages are required for Broadcast then at least $(f/2)^2 - n$ messages are required for Agreement.

 This post was updated in November 2021 to reflect that the lower bound holds for omission failures.